ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/testlibrary.rst

 Cache
 ~~~~~

-The test framework allows caching of data in the key / value form.
+The test framework allows caching of data in the key/value form.
 This function may be necessary to share data between tests when writing a scenario for example.

 .. image:: /_static/images/testlibrary/client_cache.png